Time-dependent flux backgrounds in type IIB supergravity: Introduction and summary

 \item We show that the associated energy-momentum tensors (both 10D and the resulting 4D effective) satisfy the null, weak, strong, and dominant energy conditions.

 \item Next, we revisit the Maldacena--Nu\~nez no-go analysis, incorporating new elements that appear in our constructions, namely an overall noncompact spacetime-dependent scale factor multiplying the internal metric, and field strengths with components partially covering the noncompact directions.
 For this analysis (which is largely independent from above), we also include a warp factor dependent on the internal coordinates, which multiplies the noncompact spacetime.
-We argue that, with these generalizations, a four-dimensional Einstein-frame metric with positive Ricci scalar cannot be ruled out solely by such an analysis.
+We argue that, with these generalizations, a 4D Einstein-frame metric with positive Ricci scalar cannot be ruled out solely by such an analysis.
+In this regard, even the contribution of the 6D scale factor is individually notable.

 \item At the end, we briefly discuss a range of topics, including the moduli space of the constructed solutions, supergravity constraints on the 6D scale factor, late-time behaviour of the 4D scale factors, potential cosmological applications, and a tabulation of the solvable flux combinations. \end{itemize}